Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

-Table \ref{table:tot_eng_diffs_TMOs} gives the differences in total energies for HF and B3LYP when the respective total energy functional is evaluated using the LFX/LXC orbitals and HF/GKS orbitals as defined in Eq. \eqref{eq:inv_eng_diff}.
+Table \ref{table:tot_eng_diffs_TMOs} gives the differences in total energies as defined in Eq. \eqref{eq:inv_eng_diff} for HF and B3LYP when the respective total energy functional is evaluated using the LFX/LXC orbitals and HF/GKS orbitals.
 In the TMOs studied in this work, we found that the total energies differences were typically larger than the other systems studied for both B3LYP and HF, cf. Table \ref{table:tot_eng_diffs}.
-CoO had the largest difference for both HF and B3LYP of 1.522 eV and 0.126 eV respectively; MnO had the smallest difference for B3LYP of 0.104 eV while FeO had the smallest energy difference out of all TMOs for HF of 0.496 eV.
-For comparison, the largest total energy difference for the other systems in Table \ref{table:tot_eng_diffs} was \STO{} with energy differences of 0.777 eV and 0.044 eV for LFX and B3LYP respectively.
-The larger-than-average values obtained for TMOs suggest that the degree of non-locality for HF and B3LYP when treated in a GKS scheme in these systems is stronger compared to the previous systems studied.
+We found that the energy differences in TMOs were on average larger than the other systems studied in Table \ref{table:tot_eng_diffs} suggesting that the degree of non-locality for HF and B3LYP is stronger in the TMOs.
+For instance, \STO{} had the largest energy difference of $0.777 \text{ eV}$ and 0.044 eV for LFX and B3LYP respectively while the smallest for LFX in TMOs was FeO with $0.496 \text{ eV}$ and MnO with $0.740 \text{ eV}$.